 - Avoid dirty cheap prices – these are computer generated texts and some cloak websites

-- In most cases I’d recommend to go with a writing the article yourself.
-It might be tempting to save yourself a few hours for $15 or so, but trust me – its not.
+- In most cases, I’d recommend going with writing the article yourself.
+It might be tempting to save yourself a few hours for $15 or so, but trust me – it is not.

 - Pros & why it is still cool

 - Scalable.
-Yes, you dig through a lot of junk, but at the end of the day you land nice deals
+Yes, you dig through a lot of junk, but at the end of the day you land sweet deals

 - Search for ‘guest blog post’ gigs

 - Check the websites (sometimes you should ask explicitly for a link) with a tool like AFREFS.
-You are looking for a websites with a nice authority numbers and that is not losing traction quickly (like organic traffic decrease).
-TIP: I also check for the website overall look – would you be ashamed to have your brand mentioned there?
+You are looking for websites with good authority numbers, and that is not losing traction quickly (like organic traffic decrease).
+TIP: I also check for the overall website look – would you be ashamed to have your brand mentioned there?

-- I also suggest to allocate a budget over a long term.
-E.g. doing $300 every month.
-This does look like a proper work on building editorial relationships.
+- I also suggest allocating a budget over the long term.
+E.g., doing $300 every month.
+That does look like a proper work on building editorial relationships.